 But the re-released version brings a slightly different cover:

 Now, this version expands upon the computer circuitry imagery, which I personally adore!
-While the red and black background in the original cover might look more menacing, the blue highlights in this one makes it look more logical and cold, which still works within the game’s context.
+While the red and black background in the original cover might look more menacing, the blue highlights in this one make it look more logical and cold, which still works within the game’s context.

 But enough about imagery and let’s boot this sucker, shall we?

-AM then decides to put the humans through tests and dramas, both for its own entertainment as well to prove to itself all the failings in human nature.
-And it’s here that the game starts, in which you have to choose between our five protagonists: Gorrister, a former trucker with guilt-ridden suicidal tendencies; Benny, a former soldier who was the most tortured by AM to the point of being modified into an ape-like creature; Ellen, a former computer engineer with an inexplicable phobia for the colour yellow; Nimdok, an extremely old German scientist and Ted, a paranoid and vain con artist.
+AM then decides to put the humans through tests and scenarios, both for its own entertainment as well to prove to itself all the failings in human nature.
+And it’s here that the game starts, in which you have to choose between our 5 protagonists: Gorrister, a former trucker with guilt-ridden suicidal tendencies; Benny, a former soldier who was the most tortured by AM to the point of being modified into an ape-like creature; Ellen, a former computer engineer with an inexplicable phobia for the colour yellow; Nimdok, an extremely old German scientist and Ted, a paranoid and vain con artist.

 The puzzles, however, can be quite hard (especially in the final part) with a lot of pixel-hunting and backtracking.
-In fact, for almost every puzzle solved, you need to backtrack to previous screens to look for new objects, situations or characters to interact in order to move the story along.
+In fact, for almost every puzzle solved, you need to backtrack to previous screens to look for new objects, situations or characters to interact with to move the story along.
 I’m not ashamed to admit that I had to use a walkthrough several times, especially at the end, since reading the Psych Profile for clues lowers the karma level.

-But for me, the best part of the game, it’s the story and the characterisation.
-Due to nature of graphic adventures, Ellison had the opportunity to expand all the characters’ backstories and the story’s themes, not just adding extra endings.
+But for me, the best part of the game is the story and the characterisation.
+Due to the nature of graphic adventures, Ellison had the opportunity to expand all the characters’ backstories and the story’s themes, not just adding extra endings.
 The story is quite dark and bleak, exploring themes of human nature and condition, especially redemption, mixed with a lot of symbolism and ethical dilemmas.
 And apart from the best ending, the endings can also be very dark and depressive.
 You won’t find any comedy or humour whatsoever throughout the game (although the violence isn’t as gory as I expected).

 I Have No Mouth… was very acclaimed by most critics, even winning some awards, but it sold poorly.
-Most of its success come in more recent years, becoming a cult classic and increasing Ellison’s fame as a writer, although he personally prefered to stick to writing short-stories, novellas and screenplays.
+Most of its success come in more recent years, becoming a cult classic and increasing Ellison’s fame as a writer, although he personally prefered to stick to writing short stories, novellas and screenplays.